culturesofknowledge/site-front-2/README.md

 ## Usage

 - The application will be accessible at `http://localhost:5000`.
-- Solr will be accessible at `http://localhost:8983`.

 ### How to run this project - [Temp arrangement]

 This project is missing it's own solr ingration hence we will he using the older project which can be accessible [here](https://github.com/culturesofknowledge/site-front).
 You need to follow the following steps

 1. Run the site-front project, this will allow us to access solr data from the current EMLO front.
-2. Run Proxy server, use [this](https://github.com/varadekd/proxy-server) project this will allow you to access the EMLO front solr without any CORS issues.
-3. Run the current project.
+2. Run the current project.

-NOTE: The proxy server runs on port 7812, In case you are changing this port you need to make changes in this project too.

 ## File Structure